Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: The Best Of Both Worlds

 The particles in the ensemble are then evolved forward according to overdamped Langevin dynamics, i.e.

-The three hyperparameters $(\sigma, \lambda, l)$ should be chosen to reflect the spread and local variation in the data.
-As the conditioning points are evolved over time, these parameters should also be adjusted accordingly.
-We impose log-normal priors on the amplitude $\lambda$ and observation noise standard deviation $\sigma$ and a Gamma prior on the lengthscale $l$.
+\as{In simply situations the learned energy $\widehat{ V_L}$ is updated every time-step.
+The three hyperparameters $(\sigma, \lambda, l)$ are chosen to reflect the spread and local variation in the data and hence, as the conditioning points are updated, these parameters are also adjusted accordingly.} We impose log-normal priors on the amplitude $\lambda$ and observation noise standard deviation $\sigma$ and a Gamma prior on the lengthscale $l$.
 These prior modeling choices on the hyper-parameters ensure that the posterior mean does not introduce any short-scale variations below the levels of the available data \cite{cleary2020calibrate,gelman2013bayesian,gelman2017prior}.
 As is standard in the training of GPs we center and rescale the training data to have mean zero and variance one.
 To select the hyperparameters we employ an empirical Bayesian approach: we compute the maximum a-posteriori values of the hyperparameters after marginalising out $f$.
 This entails selecting $(\sigma, \lambda, l)$ which maximise the log marginal posterior,

 where $p_0$ denotes the prior density over the hyperparameters. \\\\ In simulations we employ an Euler-Maruyama discretisation of \eqref{eq:gpf}, coupled with a gradient descent scheme for adaptively selecting the hyperparameters.
 Let $X_n = (X_n^1, \ldots, X_n^N) \in \mathbb{R}^{N\times d}$ denote the particle ensemble at time-step $n$.
-The algorithm for evolving the particles forward to time-step $n+1$ is summarised as follows: \begin{itemize} \item For $i=1,\ldots, N$: \begin{itemize} \item Set $X_{n+1}^i =X_n^i - \nabla \widehat{V_L}\textbf{}(X_n^i; \sigma_n, \lambda_n, l_n)\,\Delta t - \Sigma^{-1}X_n^i\,\Delta t + \sqrt{2\Delta t}\,\xi_{n},$ where $\xi \sim \mathcal{N}(0,1)$ iid. \end{itemize}
+The algorithm for evolving the particles forward to time-step $n+1$ is summarised as follows: \begin{itemize} \item For $i=1,\ldots, N$: \begin{itemize} \item Set $X_{n+1}^i =X_n^i - \Delta t\nabla \widehat{V_L}\textbf{}(X_n^i; \sigma_n, \lambda_n, l_n)\, - \Delta t \Sigma^{-1}X_n^i\, + \sqrt{2\Delta t}\,\xi_{n},$ where $\xi \sim \mathcal{N}(0,1)$ iid. \end{itemize}